 When you have finished up in the north of Vietnam in Hanoi you can easily continue your adventures in the country.
 I highly recommend staying a month here and traveling from north to south, or visa versa.
-Whether you wish to travel by sleeper bus, train, or by plane it is up to you.
+Whether you wish to travel by sleeper bus, train, or plane it is up to you.
 Hanoi has major transport links to the rest of the country and you will easily be able to get from point A to point B.

 North: Why not head further north?
 The beautiful town of Sapa is famous for trekking the rice terraces and is on many people’s Vietnam bucket lists.
 You could also do the Ha Giang Loop.
 Also, you cannot forget the famous Ha Long Bay, which is a must for anyone visiting Vietnam.

 South: Alternatively, you can head down South.
-Honestly, I recommend taking the train down Vietnam hitting up some of the highlights including seeing Phu Quoc, Imperial City of Hue, Hoi An, snorkel In Nha Trang, see the sand dunes in Mui Ne and the tunnels in Ho Chi Minh.
+Honestly, I recommend taking the train down Vietnam and hitting up some of the highlights including seeing Phu Quoc, Imperial City of Hue, Hoi An, snorkel In Nha Trang, see the sand dunes in Mui Ne and the tunnels in Ho Chi Minh.
 Vietnam is a huge country and there are so many things to do here!
 This will no doubt fill up your month in this incredible country.

 Any Questions?
 Let me know in the comments!

 - TRA QUE VEGETABLE VILLAGE IN HOI AN, VIETNAM